All of the following sentences have two things in common.

 For more help with these pesky irregulars, use these audio lessons and accompanying quizzes about stem-changing verbs from FluentU to really drive the concept home.

 And if you find this helpful, you will love FluentU’s other learning options!
 FluentU makes learning grammar, vocabulary and authentic Spanish as easy possible by showing the language in action.
-It takes real-world videos—like movie trailers, music videos, inspiring talks and more—and turns them into personalized language lessons.

 Ready to dive in?
 Here is all you need to know about conjugating stem-changing verbs!

 Like all other verbs in Spanish, stem-changing verbs are conjugated by removing the –ar, -er or -ir ending from an infinitive and adding the appropriate ending.
 In the case of stem-changing verbs, there is just one intermediate step: You must also make the appropriate change to the stem.

 In the present simple, the stem change applies to all forms of the verb except for the nosotros and vosotros forms.
 For nosotros and vosotros, keep the stem the same and treat it as you would any regular verb.

 Let’s look at the e-ie verb empezar (to begin), the e-i verb repetir (to repeat) and the o-ue verb poder (to be able to).